Is Your Smartphone Data Safe after a Factory Reset?

 “People think their data’s been destroyed, and really all you’re doing [with a factory reset] is removing the table of contents.
 The rest of the chapters of the book are sitting there waiting to be discovered.” — Pat Clawson, CEO, Blancco Technology Group

-Mobile Data Erasure: A Secure Alternative
+Mobile Data Erasure: The Secure Solution

 Benefits of Mobile Data Erasure:

-• It can be performed remotely or on-site
+• Can be performed on-site or remotely

 Safe erasure of mobile phone data